 Parking is available at the following locations:

-Two sections of the Welland Canals Parkway Trail will be closed to accommodate maintenance work being completed by the St. Lawrence Seaway.
+Part of the Welland Canals Parkway Trail near the St. Catharines Museum and Welland Canals Centre will be closed to accommodate maintenance work being completed by the St. Lawrence Seaway.

 |Area of the trail closed||Closing date||Opening date||